suyash-rgb/Smart-Email-Assistant/README.md

 A MutationObserver is a built-in JavaScript object that allows you to watch for changes being made to the DOM tree.
 It provides a way to react to changes in the structure of a web page, such as when elements are added, removed, or modified.
 This is particularly useful for dynamically updating content or monitoring changes in real-time.
 ![Gmail](https://github.com/suyash-rgb/Smart-Email-Assistant/blob/8c15a53bcfba097fc058b31fad48719560f15d22/img/mutation%20observer.jpg)

+#### How and Why MutationObserver is Used
+In this project, MutationObserver is used to detect when the Gmail compose window is opened.
+By observing changes to the DOM, we can dynamically inject the AI reply button and the tone selection dropdown whenever the compose window appears.
+This approach ensures that the extension's functionality is seamlessly integrated into the Gmail interface, providing a smooth user experience.

 For more detailed information and examples, you can refer to the official [MutationObserver Documentation](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).

 ### Material UI (MUI)